chris31415926535/logdriver.app/README.md

 <img src="logo/logdriver_hex.png" width="100px" />

-Logdriver is a simple free log-management tool for use in small projects.
+Logdriver is a simple free log-management tool for small projects.

+*This is an early-stage work in progress.*

 # What’s it for?